davidchyou/CRISPRDetect_2.4/README.md

 # CRISPRDetect_2.4

 This is the current version of CRISPRDetect (as running here http://bioanalysis.otago.ac.nz/CRISPRDetect, 2019).
-In this version, the following features were improved:
+In this version 2.4, the following features were improved:

 **Array-quality score is now in the GFF output**